fnproject/ext-statsapi/README.md

 This is a Fn extension that extends the Fn API to provide some basic statistics about the operation of the Fn server.

-Although the API is provided by Fn, it uses Prometheus internally which allows statistics to be combined from multiple Fn servers, not just the one which is handling the request.
+The API uses Prometheus internally which allows statistics to be combined from multiple Fn servers, not just the one which is handling the request.

-Since this is an extension it is not included in the core Fn server: to use it you need to build a custom Fn server which is configured with this extension.
+Since this is an extension it is not included in the core Fn server: to use it you need to build a custom Fn server, configured to include this extension.
-It also requires a Prometheus server to be running.
+This API also requires a Prometheus server to be running.

 There are two examples which describe how to build a custom version of the Fn server: